Releasing -

 Thankfully, I rarely engage in these channels much anymore, except maybe flipping off an occasional California driver.

-Fortunately, many of us seek outlets that assist in letting go of this rage.
-And I don’t mean denial, or drowning ourselves in alcohol, drugs, shopping, gambling etc. Those are surface treatments which do nothing to move the rage from within to the realities of our lives.
+Fortunately, many of us seek outlets that help us let go of this rage.
+And I don’t mean denial, or drowning ourselves in alcohol, drugs, shopping, gambling, etc. Those are surface treatments that do nothing to move the rage from within to the realities of our lives.

 I use written words and visual art to bring my rage to the surface.
 When working through this process, there is an explosive use of brushstrokes across the canvas.
 Somewhat wild and seemingly uncontrolled at first.

 As the nuances of my emotions or subconscious reveal themselves on the canvas, the imagery will often take on a softer range of subtle strokes, textures and tones.
-This is what happens when not responding angrily,and instead I choose taking a breath and removing myself from the situation.
+This is what happens when I don't respond angrily, but instead choose to take a breath and remove myself from the situation.

 My writing process is similar.
-I free write using streams of consciousness, run on sentence structure, getting it all out there without too much judgement.
-Then going back rearranging, subtracting, adding, refining, minimalizing to get to the crux of what it is I want and need to say.
+I free-write using a stream-of-consciousness approach, with run-on sentence structure, to get it all out there without too much judgment.
+Then going back, rearranging, subtracting, adding, refining, and minimizing to get to the crux of what it is I want and need to say.
 Once again, a sense of relief and release as I push that publish button.

 Image: Navigating The Shadows, acrylic on canvas

-This piece depicts and was inspired by the neverending navigation of my past, present and future self (shadows).
-We can all choose to meet those shadows head on, dodge them, go around or under them.
-It is ultimately our call and will set the tone for our daily existence.
+This piece depicts and was inspired by the never-ending navigation of my past, present, and future self (shadows).
+We can all choose to meet those shadows head-on, dodge them, go around or under them.
+Ultimately, it is our choice, and it will set the tone for our daily existence.

 You’re so right.